Solar photovoltaics generated 4.5% of the world’s electricity in 2022, up from just 1.1% in 2015.

 Solar power is the cheapest electricity in history, according to the IEA, and is significantly cheaper than generating electricity from fossil fuels in most countries.

-Ember’s Global Electricity Review revealed that to meet climate targets, solar generation needs to rise four times as fast on average this decade as it did in 2021, but the technology is on a rapid growth trend.
-It has been the fastest rising source of electricity generation for the 17th year running.
+Ember’s Global Electricity Review revealed that to meet climate targets, solar generation needs to sustain the rate of growth seen between 2015 and 2022, increasing by 25% every year throughout the rest of the decade.
+It has been the fastest rising source of electricity generation for the 18th year running.

 The world's biggest solar generators